ShaikAbubakarSiddique/VBA-Project/README.md

 # VBA-Project
 Project Overview
-This project is a Patient Appointment System built using Microsoft Access and VBA (Visual Basic for Applications).
+This project is a Doctor Appointment System built using Microsoft Access and VBA (Visual Basic for Applications).
 It features a user-friendly form to schedule and manage patient appointments, backed by a robust database to store and retrieve patient information and booking details.

 Key Features
 Interactive Appointment Form: A dynamic Access form designed for entering, editing, and viewing patient appointment details.